01Don't be afraid to ask for a round of introductions

-Although you don't have to follow up with every single individual, after you are introduced to people who you will be working with closely, it's always a good idea to send along a note.
+You don't have to follow up with every single individual, but after you are introduced to people who you will be working with closely, it's always a good idea to send along a note.

 It doesn't have to be complicated:

 "Hi Susan, it was great to meet you today!
 Thank you for the background information you provided.